cjacker/opensource-toolchain-hpm6750/README.md

 # Debugging

-It is very slow to load code into flash for debugging. please rebuild rgb_led sample without `-DCMAKE_BUILD_TYPE` and let code load into ram.
+For Debugging, you should build codes in 'debug' mode and load it into internal RAM, it is very slow to load code into flash for debugging.

+please rebuild rgb_led sample with `-DCMAKE_BUILD_TYPE=debug`.

 ## Re-build rgb_led sample:
 Enter 'samples/rgb_led' dir: